Chevrolet El Camino: 1973–1975

-The SS, then a trim option, included a black grill with SS emblem, bodyside striping, bright roof drip moldings, color-keyed dual sport mirrors, special front and rear stabilizer bars, rally wheels, 70-series raised white-lettered tires, special instrumentation and SS interior emblems.
+The SS, then a trim option, included a black grille with SS emblem, bodyside striping, bright roof drip moldings, color-keyed dual sport mirrors, special front and rear stabilizer bars, rally wheels, 70-series raised white-lettered tires, special instrumentation and SS interior emblems.
 The SS option was available with a 350 or 454 V8 with the 4-speed or Turbo Hydra-Matic transmissions.
 Also it was not widely known, but a Laguna S-3 front end could be fitted on these cars, and was available through the Central Office Production Option (COPO) system as code 6H1.
 It was not widely ordered by many however, more than likely due to limited information both on the part of customers and many dealers at the time.

 The Estate (1973–1976), an option package, was first offered on the El Camino Standard and El Camino Custom, later only the El Camino Custom.

 The 1974 El Caminos sported an elongated, Mercedes-type grille.
 Inside, the new top-of-the-line El Camino Classic featured luxurious interiors with notchback bench seats (or optional Strato bucket seats) upholstered in cloth or vinyl, carpeted door panels and woodgrain instrument panel trim.
 The 350 V8 became the base engine and a 400 V8 engine was new this year.
 The 454, the top engine, was available with the Turbo Hydra-Matic 400 automatic or 4-speed manual transmission.

-The 1975 models featured a new grill, providing a fresh appearance.
+The 1975 models featured a new grille, providing a fresh appearance.
 Suspension upgrades offered a quieter ride, and radial-ply tires became standard.
 Dual remote mirrors, new twin sport mirrors, intermittent wipers, and cruise control were among new convenience features this year.
 The 1975 high energy ignition (HEI) provided spark to the spark plugs with minimal maintenance and increased power.
 The larger distributor cap also provided better high-RPM performance by decreasing the likelihood of the spark conducting to the wrong terminal.
 The 250-cubic-inch in-line six of 105 hp was offered as the base engine.
 The 454-cubic-inch V8, downrated yet again to 215 hp, made it into 1975 as an El Camino option, but this would be its last go-around.
 It was not available in California, and the optional four-speed stick was no longer offered.
 Buyers could now choose an Econominder instrument package that included a vacuum gauge to point out when optimum fuel economy was being attained.